 BACKGROUND: Synthetic drug products, and Kratom, which contains any part of the plant Mitragyna Speciosa, or an extract, synthetic alkaloid, or synthetically derived compound of such plant, all of which mimic the pharmacological effects of amphetamines, cocaine, ecstasy, and other illegal drugs but can be easily purchased in gas stations, convenience stores, etc., have been a national problem for the past several years.
 The Florida Legislature must routinely pass legislation to add new synthetic drug compounds to Schedule 1 of Florida's controlled substance schedule, allowing law enforcement officials and prosecutors to arrest and prosecute for the possession and sale of those particular substances.
+In 2023, the Legislature imposed an age-limit of 21 for the consumption of Kratom, however bills that would have further regulated Kratom failed to pass in the 2024 Legislative Session.

-POSITION: The City of Coconut Creek supports legislation adding newly configured chemical compounds intended to be sold as synthetic drugs and Kratom to the Schedule 1 list of the Florida controlled substance schedule.
+POSITION: The City of Coconut Creek supports legislation adding new dangerous substances, newly-configured chemical compounds intended to be sold as synthetic drugs, and Kratom to the Schedule 1 list of the Florida controlled substance schedule.